Florence Then, Now, and Through a Parent’s Lens: Reflecting on Art and Museums

 We love understanding why something matters.
 We love context.
 We love standing in front of a piece of art long enough for it to stop being “famous” and start being human.

 Originally, we hadn’t planned on visiting either the Accademia or the Uffizi.
 The lines were intimidating, and we were still in that early‑travel phase of thinking we had to keep moving.
-In fact, Florence was a last-minute decision itself.
+In fact, Florence itself had been a last-minute decision.

 Killing Time the Right Way: San Marco and Learning to Sit with Art